 Patterns from drying

-Blooming flowers in the drying of colloidal suspension drops
+Crack morphologies in drying suspension drops

 We use colloidal suspensions of silica nanoparticles in water to explore the mechanisms of crack formation in deposited drops occurring upon the evaporation of the solvent.
 Such colloidal suspensions surround us; from coffee and milk to blood and paint.
 Once dried, these suspensions form coatings that are prone to failure, as evidenced by the formation of craquelures in ancient paintings.
 Similarly, drying drops of colloidal suspensions exhibit a variety of regimes depending on the amount of suspended particles; from the well-known coffee ring effect in dilute suspensions to homogeneous coatings at larger colloid volume fractions.